 - Help keep loved one on track with medications and doctor visits

-- Meet with treatment team to be informed of progress, concerns or other issues
+- Meet with a treatment team to be informed of progress, concerns or other issues

 - Remain committed to a drug and alcohol-free home environment